Genivia/ugrep/README.md

                   buffered  when  standard output is a terminal and block buffered otherwise.

+           -M MAGIC, --file-magic=MAGIC
+                  Only files matching the signature pattern `MAGIC' are  searched.
+                  The signature magic bytes at the start of a file are compared to the `MAGIC' regex pattern and, when matching,  the  search  com- mences  immediately  after  the magic bytes.
+This option may be repeated and may be combined with options -O and  -t  to  expand the search.
+This option is relatively slow as every file on the search path is read.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM matches.

            -N, --only-line-number
-                  The line number of the match in the file is output without  dis- playing  the  match.
+                  The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the